-\textbf{Scale recovery and assisting localization:} Semantic information has also shown its effectiveness in scale recovery and assisting localization.
+\textbf{Scale recovery and visual localization:} Scale ambiguity has always been a big challenge for monocular vSLAM, which brings great uncertainty to accurate trajectory prediction and mapping \cite{taketomi2017visual}.
+Because objects in reality have their own inherent properties, like the height of cars, these properties can be used for monocular vSLAM to get the absolute scale information of scenes.
+Therefore, semantic information can be utilized to build a bridge between objects and their properties, and it has shown its effectiveness in monocular vSLAM for scale recovery and assisting localization.
+Semantic information introduces the size information of objects in the environment into the vSLAM framework to handle the problem of monocular scale ambiguity.
 Frost \textit{et al.} \cite{frost2018recovering} represented objects in the environment as spheres and recovered the scale from the detected objects with a known radius.
 Similarly, in \cite{sucar2018bayesian}, Sucar \textit{et al.} recovered the scale by setting the prior height of the object (car).
 A detection method was used to detect this object and compute the height, and the scale was solved by the ratio of the calculated height to the prior height.
 For localization, Stenborg \textit{et al.} \cite{stenborg2018long} proposed a novel method that locates the camera based on semantically segmented images, which is different from traditional localization methods based on features.
-To obtain more accurate localization, Bowman \textit{et al.} \cite{bowman2017probabilistic} first integrated the geometric, semantic, and IMU information into a single optimization framework.
+To obtain more accurate localization, Bowman \textit{et al.} \cite{bowman2017probabilistic} first integrated the geometric, semantic, and IMU information into a single optimization framework and then associated scale information with semantic information.
 Lianos \textit{et al.} \cite{lianos2018vso} utilized the semantic information of the scenes to establish mid-term constraints in the tracking process, thereby reducing the monocular drift in VO.